-So why exactly is organic cotton a better choice for your little one?
+So why exactly is this type of cotton a better choice for your little one?

-Some of the main benefits of choosing organic cotton when shopping for your baby include:
+Some of the main benefits of choosing this type of cotton when shopping for your baby include:

 Cotton is a strong and resilient fiber, but the chemicals used during the growing and weaving process of conventional cotton can damage some of theses natural properties.